asurak/algoliasearch-client-readme-generator/include/templates/README.md

   * **full**: If all the query terms were found in the attribute.
   * **partial**: If only some of the query terms were found.
   * **none**: If none of the query terms were found.
- * **attributesToSnippet**: A string that contains the list of attributes to snippet alongside the number of words to return (syntax is `attributeName:nbWords`).
-Attributes are separated by commas (Example: `attributesToSnippet=name:10,content:10`). <br/>You can also use a string array encoding (Example: `attributesToSnippet: ["name:10","content:10"]`).
+ * **attributesToSnippet**: An array of strings representing the attributes to snippet, alongside the number of words to return (syntax is `attributeName:nbWords`).
+Example: `attributesToSnippet: ["name:10","content:10"]`).
 By default, no snippet is computed.
  * **getRankingInfo**: If set to 1, the result hits will contain ranking information in the **_rankingInfo** attribute.
  <% end %>